Hoekz/JS-TDD-201/Network/module-network.md

 and robustness that could be done.
 This is a major tradeoff of implementing this mock yourself: you get to control it and can make it as simple as your situation calls for, but with the cost of edge-cases not being covered or new test cases requiring changes to the mock.

+### internals - Response

+In our [Response class](/Network/custom/mock-fetch.js#L29-47), we add some properties to mock out a real `fetch` response such as `url`, `status`, `headers`, and `body`.

+The `headers` have their own class to mimick the real behavior and we call `freeze` to ensure they are read-only.
+We also check if a the `body` is JSON and set the `"content-type"` header to reflect this if it is missing.

+We've also implemented the `ok` property which just reflects a successful `status` code.